hamz1exact/PySQL/README.md

 ## Why this project?

-**su-sql** was built to explore database internals and give hands-on experience with:
+**PySQL** was built to explore database internals and give hands-on experience with:

 - How SQL is parsed into an AST
 - How query executors evaluate conditions, aggregations, and grouping